djzmo/triple-triad/README.md

 [Same, Plus, and Combo explained for newcomers](https://www.reddit.com/r/ffxiv/comments/2wzo9j/triple_triad_same_plus_and_combo_explained_for/)

+## Known Issues

+- Same/Plus do not take into account element effects yet

 ## Disclaimer

 This software was created by [@djzmo](https://github.com/djzmo) and is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages arising from the use of this software.